MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Evolution of Neural Tangent Kernels under Benign and Adversarial Training. [[paper]](https://arxiv.org/abs/2210.12030) [[code]](https://github.com/yolky/adversarial_ntk_evolution)
+  - Noel Loo, Ramin Hasani, Alexander Amini, Daniela Rus. *NeurIPS 2022*
+  - Key Word: Adversarial Training; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We perform an empirical study of the evolution of the empirical NTK under standard and adversarial training, aiming to disambiguate the effect of adversarial training on kernel learning and lazy training.
+We find under adversarial training, the empirical NTK rapidly converges to a different kernel (and feature map) than standard training.

+- LOT: Layer-wise Orthogonal Training on Improving l2 Certified Robustness. [[paper]](https://arxiv.org/abs/2210.11620) [[code]](https://github.com/AI-secure/Layerwise-Orthogonal-Training)
+  - Xiaojun Xu, Linyi Li, Bo Li. *NeurIPS 2022*
+  - Key Word: Certified Adversarial Robustness.
+  - <details><summary>Digest</summary> We propose a layer-wise orthogonal training method (LOT) to effectively train 1-Lipschitz convolution layers via parametrizing an orthogonal matrix with an unconstrained matrix.
+We then efficiently compute the inverse square root of a convolution kernel by transforming the input domain to the Fourier frequency domain.
+On the other hand, as existing works show that semi-supervised training helps improve empirical robustness, we aim to bridge the gap and prove that semi-supervised learning also improves the certified robustness of Lipschitz-bounded models.

 - On the Adversarial Robustness of Mixture of Experts. [[paper]](https://arxiv.org/abs/2210.10253)
   - Joan Puigcerver, Rodolphe Jenatton, Carlos Riquelme, Pranjal Awasthi, Srinadh Bhojanapalli.
   - Key Word: Adversarial Robustness; Mixture of Experts.